 The scientists evaluated claims related to exercise and gastrointestinal permeability and injury, endotoxemia (the proliferation of bacteria in the bloodstream), gastrointestinal motility (see aforementioned pants-shitter), and finally how nutrients aren’t absorbed as well during exercise.
 In short, all of that stuff gets screwed up.

 Once they hit that 2 hour, 60 percent threshold, studies show that runners tend to have a high concentration of a protein called Intestinal Fatty Acid-Binding Protein in their system.
 The protein is prevalent in parts of the body that aren’t getting enough blood delivered to them.
 When the exercise occurred in hot weather, the protein’s concentration was even higher.

 The studies surveyed for this new literature review concluded that runners generally faced more gastrointestinal symptoms than people doing other forms of exercise.
 This could in part be because running involves constantly flexing those washboard abs of yours — squeezing all your guts — to hold yourself upright.

-But this gives runners, especially marathon and ultramarathon runners, a whole big pile of shitty symptoms to deal with, including vomiting, bloating, pain, gas, heartburn, flatulence, and an undying urge to shit, often resulting in diarrhea or blood loss.
+his gives runners, especially marathon and ultramarathon runners, a whole big pile of shitty symptoms to deal with, including vomiting, bloating, pain, gas, heartburn, flatulence, and an undying urge to shit, often resulting in diarrhea or blood loss.
 In fact, that last bloody mess is one of the top reasons why people withdraw from marathons and other long races.